How to Convince Your Spouse to Homestead

 Neither my husband nor I grew up as “homesteaders”.
 And while my husband always wanted to move from town out into the country, I’m not sure that that dream necessarily included, hey lets have 40 kazillion birds and have a super ginormous garden and make our own spaghetti sauce, m’kay?
 That was all the short blonde girl that he married.

-So while everyone else who lives here with me is helpful, the homestead isn’t really a passion for them like it is for me.
+So while everyone else who is around here with me is helpful, the homestead isn’t really a passion for them like it is for me.
 The daily chores, the decisions that need to be made, the purchasing of animals, the trips to the feed store, the harvesting, the canning, the oh-my-word-so-many-things are 99.9% my deal.

 I once overheard my husband tell someone that the homestead wasn’t his gig, it was all mine.
 I thought it was silly for him to say that because he’s such a help to me when I need it.
 But really, in the grand scheme of things, I guess it is my gig.
 When I decide that I want to take on a new animal or make the garden bigger, it’s me who has to deal with dailyness of those decisions.